foambubble/foam-template/docs/features/graph-visualization.md

 ## Custom Graph Styles

-By default the Foam graph will use the VsCode theme, but it's possible to customize it with the `foam.graph.style` setting.
+By default, the Foam graph will use the VsCode theme, but it's possible to customize it with the `foam.graph.style` setting.

 A sample configuration object is provided below, you can provide as many or as little configuration as you wish: